- Posted by: adminbb

 Following the Fair Credit Reporting Act

-- Get written permission to do background checks
+- Get permission in writing to do a background checks

 - Inform the applicant how you intend to use credit reports